SubmittaBrian/Examples/README.md

 # Examples

-These examples are snippets of code you may fine useful when interacting with the Submittable API.
+These examples are snippets of code you may find useful when interacting with the Submittable API.